egberts/egberts.github.io-src/content/articles/fail2ban-regex-troubleshooting.md

 `-
 ```

-Ok, you could have paid attention to the last line of the output:
+OK, you could have paid attention to the last line of the output:
 ```console
 Lines: 6 lines, 0 ignored, 6 matched, 0 missed
 ```